2023 Study of the U.S. Institutes for Young Women Leaders

 - demonstrate commitment to community and extracurricular university activities;

 - have little or no prior study or travel experience in the United States or elsewhere outside of their home country;

 - be mature, responsible, independent, confident, open-minded, tolerant, thoughtful, and inquisitive;

 - be willing and able to fully participate in an intensive academic program, community service, and educational travel; and,

 - if the program is conducted in-person, be comfortable with campus life, prepared to share living accommodations, and able to adjust to cultural and social practices different from those of their home country; and,

 - if the program must be conducted virtually, posts must ensure that participants have access to the internet or help facilitate such access

 Program Funding: The U.S. government will cover all participant costs, including program administration; international and visa travel, travel allowances, domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.

-Housing and Meal Arrangements: Housing will be in university dorms or a full service hotel.
-Participants may be expected to share a room and bathroom with another student of the same gender.
+Housing and Meal Arrangements: Housing will be in university dorms or a full-service hotel within walking distance of most classroom activities.
+Participants may be expected to share a room with another student of the same gender.
 Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.
-It is important that nominees are aware of these arrangements and that they are comfortable with such accommodations.

 Care will be taken to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.
 Special accommodations will be made available to the greatest extent possible.
 Should a participant need to quarantine due to positive COVID-19 test results, accommodations will follow Center for Disease Control (CDC) guidelines.